WordPress vs. Replit Pages – Cloud-Based Development vs. CMS

 Speed and Efficiency

 But too many plugins?
 That’s your site’s drift into slow-mo.
 Each plugin could add a little lag.
 On the flip side, Slim Framework is like a racehorse; it’s designed to be lightweight.
-Devs craft applications from scratch, which means you get exactly what you need.
+Devs craft applications from scratch, which means you get precisely what you need.
 Less fluff equals more zip.

 Scalability